 Who is this woman with wanderlust?

-A lot of different things all rolled into one: mom, daughter, sister, friend, hiker, backpacker, biker, Scouter, event/project manager and (I’ve been told) Superhero Ninja with wings and radar.
+A lot of different things all rolled into one: mom, daughter, sister, friend, hiker, backpacker, biker, Scouter, event/project manager and (I’ve been told) Superhero with wings and radar.

 In addition to all of that:

-I’m a Women Who Hike Co-Ambassador for Minnesota with Jen (aka the Wandering Pine).
+I’m a Women Who Hike Ambassador for Minnesota.

 I’m involved with Scouts BSA as a committee member and merit badge counselor with Troop 1 in Minneapolis.

 I’m a gear ambassador for Granite Gear.

-I am a Leave No Trace Trainer and believe in Leave No Trace principals, not just in the outdoors, but in life and am trying to reduce my impact wherever I can.
+I am a Leave No Trace Trainer and believe in Leave No Trace principals, not just in the outdoors, but in life.
+I am trying to reduce my impact wherever I can.

 I love to travel and have been fortunate to find myself in some really special places in this world.